 8.1 Right to treatment

 Special patients must be given the same care, treatment, training and occupation as they would be given if they were subject to a compulsory treatment order (section 44 of the MH(CAT) Act).
-This includes the right to ‘medical treatment and other health care appropriate to his or her condition’ (section 66 of the Act).
+This includes the right to ‘medical treatment and other health care (such as dental treatment, hearing aides, and glasses), appropriate to his or her condition’ (section 66 of the Act).

 8.2 Non-consensual treatment